 |

-Abelian varieties over finite fields, Stefano Marsegalia Program
+Abelian varieties over finite fields and their isogeny classes, Stefano Marsegalia Program

 Some of the most extensively studied objects at the intersection of number theory and algebraic geometry are abelian varieties, which are projective varieties whose points form a group.
 Abelian varieties have a very rich algebraic structure which makes them fundamental tools for understanding the geometry and arithmetic of curves through their Jacobians and they constitute the geometric background of some integrable systems.
 Moreover, abelian varieties of dimension 1, also known as elliptic curves, defined over finite fields are the basis for some of the most secure and used cryptosystems.